 Before these intervention by the District Horticulture Office Nongpoh, Jirang was known for widespread jhum cultivation practices broom grass cultivation and timber logging.
 The forests in the State are major carbon sinks and home to agro-biodiversity which needs to be protected adequately.
 Jhum cultivation leads to removal of tons of biomass, higher rate of run-off of rainwater leading to drinking water shortage and even drought.

 Today the farm has managed to integrate horti-tourism elements alongside establishment of modern nurseries for citrus, poly houses, mother blocks, hi tech green houses, water harvesting structures, power generators, vermi compost units, root stock blocks etc.

-The Writer works as Agriculture Development Officer(Information), Directorate of Agriculture and can be reached at firstname.lastname@example.org.
+(The Writer works as Assistant Director of Agriculture, Department of Agriculture Meghalaya and can be reached at firstname.lastname@example.org)